rubengc/edd-downloads-lists/readme.txt

 == Screenshots ==

-1. Screenshot from downloads shortcode
+1. Screenshot from downloads settings screen

-2. Screenshot from 'Likes' view page
+2. Screenshot from downloads settings screen (Settings for a button)

+3. Screenshot from front end (Theme: vendd)

+4. Screenshot from front end after add to list (Theme: vendd)

 == Upgrade Notice ==